orukundo/yolo26-adenovirus-detection/README.md

 ## Overview

-This repository trains YOLO26n/s/m/l/x object detection models using a selected augmentation profile, evaluates each model on validation and test splits, saves the best-performing weights, and exports predictions and comparison metrics.
+This trains YOLO26n/s/m/l/x object detection models using a selected augmentation profile, evaluates each model on validation and test splits, saves the best-performing weights, and exports predictions and comparison metrics.

 ## Requirements